跳到主要内容

 }

-Our resolver has one extra method: resolveReference().
-It's called by the Apollo Gateway whenever a related resource requires a User instance.
-We'll see an example of this in the Posts service later on.
-Please note the @ResolveReference() decorator.
+Resolver provides one additional method named resolveReference().
+This method is triggered by the Apollo Gateway whenever a related resource requires a User instance.
+We'll see an example of this in the Posts service later.
+Please note that the method must be annotated with the @ResolveReference() decorator.

 import { Args, Query, Resolver, ResolveReference } from '@nestjs/graphql';